ouissa/Customer_Service_Messenger_Bot/README.md

 In this tutorial, we will introduce the case of a t-shirts company that wants to create a chatbot to provide the best support for its customers.

-The bot in this tutorial will deal with three intents that the customer might include in her question.
+The bot in this tutorial will deal with three intents that the customer might include in his/her question.

 - Asking for availability